elabftw/elabftw/README.md

 It is important to backup your files to somewhere else, in case anything bad happens.
 Please refer to the [wiki](https://github.com/NicolasCARPi/elabftw/wiki/backup).

-# HTTPS
-eLabFTW MUST be used on a HTTPS enabled server.
-If you don't know how to enable HTTPS on your server, you can ask google, he'll know.

 # Bonus stage
 * It's a good idea to use a php optimizer to increase speed.
 I recommand installing XCache.
 * You can show a TODOlist by pressing 't'.